CrayLabs/SmartSim/doc/model.rst

 ========
-SmartSim ``Model`` objects enable users to execute computational tasks in an ``Experiment`` workflow, such as launching compiled applications, running scripts, or performing general computational operations. ``Models`` can be launched with other SmartSim ``Models`` and ``Orchestrators`` to build AI-enabled workflows.
+SmartSim ``Model`` objects enable users to execute computational tasks in an ``Experiment`` workflow, such as launching compiled applications, running scripts, or performing general computational operations.
+A ``Model`` can be launched with other SmartSim ``Models`` and ``Orchestrators`` to build AI-enabled workflows.
 With the SmartSim ``Client`` (:ref:`SmartRedis<dead_link>`), data can be transferred out of the ``Model`` into the ``Orchestrator`` for use in an ML Model (TF, TF-lite, PyTorch, or ONNX), online